-Allow the creation of three parcels: a 2.8-acre parcel, a 1-acres parcel, and a 1-acre from an existing 4.8-acre parcel within the AE-20 (Exclusive Agricultural, 20-acre minimum parcel size) Zone
+Allow the creation of two parcels: a 3.807-acre parcel and a 1-acre parcel from an existing 4.8-acre parcel within the AE-20 (Exclusive

-District.
+Agricultural, 20-acre minimum parcel size) Zone District.

 LOCATION: The subject parcel is located on the north side of E. Huntsman